ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_math.png)](gradient_math.png)

-If you were to look closely at this image you will find that the top and bottom most pixels are *not white or black in color*.
+If you were to look closely at this image you will find that the top and bottom pixels are *not white or black in color*.
-The pixel is the color of the gradent at the pixels center, and that center is not aligned to the edge of the image, so are mathematically not exactly white or black.
+The pixel is the color of the gradent at the pixel's center, and that center is not aligned to the edge of the image, so are mathematically not exactly white or black.

 Because this gradient is mathematically correct, this gradient will 'tile' correctly when used in special 'tiling' or 'cyclic' situations.